RichardVerbraak/full-stack-open-pokedex/exercise1.md

+## Questions about hypothetical situation where we have an application being worked on by a team of about 6 people.
+The application is in active development and will be released soon.

 ### Language of choice

 I've picked Python as an example here, I've only ever coded a Hello World example in Python.